 Which continents lead the way in crypto adoptions, and which are falling behind?
 Do continents display individual traits and characteristics?
 And is China pulling down Asia in the crypto race?
 North America is the world’s top crypto continent North America takes the top spot as the leading crypto continent in the latest 2022 Coincub world crypto […]

-Cryptocurrencies are virtual currencies in Slovenia – nothing new there – and the Act on Payment Services and Systems deems that crypto exchanges and associated agencies dealing in cryptocurrency trading are considered as financial institutions to bring them within the remit of its Anti-Money Laundering Act, which, like many countries, is concerned to tie-up crypto within established anti fraud and criminal laws.
+Cryptocurrencies are virtual currencies in Slovenia – nothing new there – and the Act on Payment Services and Systems deems that crypto exchanges and associated agencies dealing in cryptocurrency trading are considered as financial institutions to bring them within the remit of its Anti-Money Laundering Act, which, like many countries, is concerned to tie-up crypto within established anti-fraud and criminal laws.
 Quite early on in the rise of crypto – and unlike even more sophisticated economies, the Financial Administration of Slovenia provided guidance on a specific taxation regime for cryptocurrencies.
-Many countries are only now putting such guidance in place over tax.
-The Administration viewed the taxation of cryptocurrency as depending on various factors such as whether the trader was casual or regular/professional, the types of transaction,s and timings of purchasing and redemption of the currency in question.
+Many countries are only now putting such guidance in place concerning tax.
+The Administration viewed the taxation of cryptocurrency as depending on various factors such as whether the trader was casual or regular/professional, the types of transactions,s and the timings of purchasing and redemption of the currency in question.

 Tax is the subject that often hits the headlines around the world, especially when related to crypto ‘havens’.
 Low-tax or no-tax crypto economies such as Hungary, Portugal, and Malta regularly come up as ‘crypto investor paradises’.
 Hungary announced a flat-rate tax as a means to gain more take for the Treasury, and the current move by Slovenia would seem to be along similar lines.